Live in Europe (Creedence Clearwater Revival album)

 Live in Europe is the first live album by American rock band Creedence Clearwater Revival.
 Although released in 1973, it was recorded in 1971 during the Pendulum tour.

 Overview

-The album is notable because it documents the band performing as a trio, following Tom Fogerty's departure.
+The album documents the band performing as a trio, following Tom Fogerty's departure.
 It was released, despite John Fogerty's strong objections, after his final struggles with Fantasy Records over his songwriting.
 In 1973, Fogerty said he would never play a Creedence song again, as it would only benefit Fantasy Records—a promise he kept for some 20 years.

 Track listing

 All songs by John Fogerty, except where noted.